10 Easy Ways to Be More Productive at Work

 Understand Your Body’s Timetable

-Prioritising tasks takes a lot of mental effort, so you should plan to think about your day or week when your brain is the freshest.
+Prioritising tasks takes a lot of mental effort, so you should put time aside to plan your day or week when your brain is the freshest.

 Then, organise your time considering which tasks are most important, how much time you’ll need for each, and the best time of the day or week to complete them based on your body’s rhythms.